laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 6. Remove the old webhook in your Stripe dashboard.

 After following this process, your new webhook will be active and ready to receive events.

+### VatCalculator 3.x

+The [VatCalculator](https://github.com/driesvints/vat-calculator) package utilized by Spark has been upgraded to its latest major version.
+While we do not anticipate any breaking changes from this upgrade, you might want to review this package's [upgrade guide](https://github.com/driesvints/vat-calculator/blob/3.x/UPGRADE.md), specifically the section on [removed countries](https://github.com/driesvints/vat-calculator/blob/3.x/UPGRADE.md#removed-countries).

 ### Renaming "Plans" To Prices